 Select Page

-Because there is already a ton of content and strategy on the ETR site and elsewhere about traditional best ball strategies, and I think most of those apply to this format because of the importance of building teams that can thrive in Week 17, this article is going to focus primarily on the Eliminator aspect of the format and how to survive in these pods where anywhere from 50-83% (and on average 66%) of teams in a pod advance each week.
 It is best to think about the regular season as 16 different cash games, with strategy focusing more on avoiding disastrous performances than chasing high scores.
 Let’s start by reviewing the structure and goals of this contest.
 These are traditional 18-round drafts with the traditional starting positions for best ball.
 The difference is there is no regular season or playoffs.
-Each week, you compete against the teams in your pod to advance to the following week vs a new pod.
-How high you need to finish changes each week, which mostly means don’t finish near the bottom for that week or you’ll get eliminated (see below chart for the weekly breakdown).
-Our goal is simply to survive each week to make it to the finals in Week 17.
+Each week, you compete against the team(s) in your pod to advance to the following week vs. a new opponent.
+Our goal is simply to beat our opponent each week to make it to the finals in Week 17.
 Now, how do we do that?
 That’s what I’ll try to cover in this article, breaking it down into three key themes: 1) Balance, 2) Prioritizing Median Outcomes, and 3) Bye Weeks.

-While traditional best ball can be won with more extreme strategies, such as hyperfragile RB or only taking one elite QB and/or TE, we need to prioritize an overall more balanced strategy for the Eliminator.
-Compared to traditional best ball where in the regular season pods, you often need to finish top 2/12 to advance.
-Finishing third or fourth is no different than 11th or 12th.
+While traditional best ball can be won with more extreme strategies, such as hyperfragile RB or only taking one elite QB and/or TE, we need to prioritize an overall more balanced strategy for The Eliminator.
+Compared to traditional best ball where in the regular-season pods you often need to finish top 2/12 to advance, finishing third or fourth is no different than 11th or 12th.
 Thus we take risks in hopes of winning our leagues because it doesn’t matter if we finish middle of the pack.
-And for large tournaments where we have to beat out hundreds of people in the final
+And for large tournaments, where we have to beat out hundreds of people in the final week, let alone ~15 others in multiple prior playoff rounds, we want to hit on players and roster constructions that give us that potential outlier upside.

 We've launched a new NFL Best Ball product